GarySimons/girlsrun/README.md

     - Shop
     - Contact Us
     - Shopping Bag
+* **Features to be developed in the future**
+    - Booking calendar for running events
+    - Booking system for links on the member advice pages
 * **Database Design**
     - The Product Model
     - The Story Model
     - The Event Model
+* **Planning and Testing**
+    - xxxxxxxxxxx
+    - xxxxxxxxxxx
 * **Bugs and Problems**
     - Scroll Bar on Bottom of Site
     - Bootstrap Flexbox and Order